PaulHatch/semantic-version/readme.md

 - *current_commit* is the current commit hash.
 - *previous_commit* is the previous commit hash.
 - *previous_version* is the previous version.
+- *debug_output* will show diagnostic information, if debug is enabled

 There are two types of "version" string, one is the semantic version output that can be used to identify a build and can include prerelease data and metadata specific to the commit such as `v2.0.1-pre001+cf6e75` (you would produce this string yourself using the version information from this action plus whatever metadata you wanted to add), the other is the tag version string, which identifies a specific commit as being a specific version.